nagygp/glabella/README.md

 ## License

-**glabella** is free software; you can redistribute it and/or modify it under the terms of the Version 2 of the GNU General Public License.
+**glabella** is free software; you can redistribute it and/or modify it under the terms of Version 2 of the GNU General Public License.
 For details see the file LICENSE.

 ## Credits